-- 210 Introduction to Film An introduction to the study of film that teaches the critical tools necessary for the analysis and interpretation of the medium.
+210 - Introduction to Film - An introduction to the study of film that teaches the critical tools necessary for the analysis and interpretation of the medium.
 Students will learn to analyze cinematography, miseen-scene, editing, sound, and narration while being exposed to the various perspectives of film criticism and theory.
 Through frequent sequence analyses from sample films and the application of different critical approaches, students will learn to approach the film medium as an art.
 Four hours.
+Eren.

-Eren. - 215 Australian Film A close study of Australian "New Wave" Cinema, considering a wide range of post-1970 feature films as cultural artifacts.
+215 - Australian Film - A close study of Australian "New Wave" Cinema, considering a wide range of post-1970 feature films as cultural artifacts.
 Among the directors studied are Bruce Beresford, Peter Weir, Simon Wincer, Gillian Armstrong, and Jane Campion.
 Offered every three years.
 Four hours.
+Sheckels.

-Sheckels. - 228 The Holocaust in German and European Film This survey course introduces students to German and European Film on the Holocaust.
+228 - The Holocaust in German and European Film - This survey course introduces students to German and European Film on the Holocaust.
 Students will study films that deal both with the history and the aftermath of the Holocaust, and learn how the Holocaust affected most of Europe.
+In addition to weekly film screenings, students will read texts on the Holocaust.

+fected most of Europe.
 In addition to weekly film screenings, students will read texts on the Holocaust and give presentations, as well as write a final paper.
 By the end of this course, students will develop the necessary skills to interpret and critique international films.
 They will also be able to compare how the history of the Holocaust has been depicted in various German and European films, and they will be able to explain the historical contexts of the countries producing these films.
 Recommended: GERM 111.
-Three hours.
-Staff.
+Three hours, Staff.